-The western end of Brown Street at Hickory Road is closed to regular vehicular traffic by a locked gate.
+The western end of Brown Street at Hickory Road is closed to regular vehicular traffic.
 This has dramatically reduced cut-through traffic speeding along narrow roads of the Town.
 The decision to close Brown Street began with a consensus during the June 1989 Town Meeting for a temporary closure on a trial basis, with re-evaluation after 30-60 days and then a public hearing before permanent closure.
 Notifications were provided in two successive Town Bulletins, and then the 60-day temporary closure began.
-During August 1989, the Mayor wrote to the County Fire and Police Departments to solicit their comments and to announce the public hearing scheduled for November 8.
+During August 1989, the Mayor wrote to the County Fire and Police Departments to solicit their comments and to announce a public hearing.
 In addition to the letters received from the Fire Department and residents, 24 residents spoke during the public hearing.
-At its November 15 meeting, the Town Council approved closure with a gate that does not prohibit access to fire and safety vehicles.
-During the years since this closure, there have been various recommendations to modify the closure to improve safety for pedestrians, strollers, and bicyclists.
+At its November 1989 meeting, the Town Council approved closure with a gate.
+During the years since this closure, there have been various recommendations to modify the closure.
+In 2021, Town Maintenance replaced the metal gate with wooden posts to improve safety for pedestrians, strollers, and bicyclists.

-- → Continue restriction of vehicular access at the western end of Brown Street. - → Modify the Brown Street closure to provide a welcoming and attractive entrance for pedestrians, strollers and bicycles.
+- (a) Continue restriction of vehicular access at the western end of Brown Street. - (b) Modify the Brown Street closure to provide a welcoming and attractive entrance for pedestrians, strollers and bicycles.